Concordium/concordium-rosetta/README.md

 - [Block](https://www.rosetta-api.org/docs/BlockApi.html):
   All endpoints (`block`, `transaction`) are implemented according to the specification.
+  For `transaction`, only the `hash` field of the block identifier is used - `index` has to be provided but its value is ignored.
   All blocks contain a synthetic first transaction with pseudo-hash `tokenomics` (think of Bitcoin's "coinbase" transaction) containing operations for minting and rewards.
   These operations reference the special internal "baker-" and "finalization reward" accounts with the pseudo-addresses